The COVID-19 Infodemic: Twitter versus Facebook

 The idea is to build a network of accounts where the weights of edges represent how often two accounts link to the same domains.
 A high weight on an edge means that there is an unusually high number of domains shared by the two accounts.
 We first construct a bipartite graph between accounts and low-credibility domains linked in tweets/posts.
 The edges of the bipartite graph are weighted using TF-IDF~\cite{jones1972statistical} to discount the contributions of popular sources.
 Each account is therefore represented as a TF-IDF vector of domains.
 A projected co-domain network is finally constructed, with edges weighted by the cosine similarity between the account vectors.

-We apply two filters to focus on active accounts/pages/groups and highly similar pairs.
-On Twitter, the accounts must have at least 10 tweets containing links, and we retain edges with similarity above 0.99.
+We apply two filters to focus on active accounts and highly similar pairs.
+On Twitter, the users must have at least 10 tweets containing low-credibility links, and we retain edges with similarity above 0.99.
 On Facebook, the pages/groups must have at least 5 posts containing links, and we retain edges with similarity above 0.95.
 These thresholds are selected by manually inspecting the outputs.